 I am an unashamed fan of history and spend much of my time away from Medicine reading about history and listening to podcasts such as the excellent ‘Hardcore History’ by Dan Carlin.
 This particular article was inspired by Daniele Bolleli’s incredible work on his ‘History on Fire’ podcast.

-On September 19th 1991 the well-preserved mummy, of a man who lived around 5,300 years ago was discovered by two German hikers in the Ötzal Alps on the Austrian-Italian border.
-This mummified body has proved to be one of the most important archeological finds in recent history and has since been named Ötzi the Iceman.
+On September 19th, 1991 the well-preserved mummy, of a man who lived around 5,300 years ago was discovered by two German hikers in the Ötzal Alps on the Austrian-Italian border.
+This mummified body has proved to be one of the most important archaeological finds in recent history and has since been named Ötzi the Iceman.
 Whilst listening to Daniele’s podcast I was immediately struck by the medical relevance of this discovery.

 Ötzi is estimated to be a man that died at around 45 years of age, was approximately 110 lb (50 kg) in weight and 5 ft 5 in (1.65 m) tall.
 At 45 years old he must have been one of the oldest members of his community.
 The research team that examined Ötzi discovered several fascinating anatomical and pathological anomalies.